Module 5: Preventing corruption in project procurement

 Monitoring

-Appropriate senior management of the project owner monitor the procurement phase, and are alert to possible corruption indicators; e.g:
+Appropriate senior management of the procuring organisation should monitor the procurement process, and be alert to possible corruption indicators; e.g:

-splitting up of contract amounts so as to come below a threshold
+splitting up of contracts so as to bring them below the threshold for competitive bidding

 apparent urgency requiring sole sourced or accelerated procedures